morganem0/py-workshop-DLF2019/notebook_markdown/py_workshop_notebook.md

 ----

 **Intro, & using the jupyter notebook (10 mins)**
-    * Exercises 1 & 2: modify notebook, run code and markdown
+    * Exercises 1 & 2: how to add cells, execute code and markdown cells

 **Example 1: Explore a dataset (12 mins)**
-    * Exercise 3: Evaluate subjects data
+    * Exercise 3: Evaluate subjects data from a collection

 **Example 2: compare a group of metadata files (12 mins)**
     * Exercise 4: